-The financial professionals servicing your account(s) are compensated in the following ways: Salary and Bonus.
-Financial professionals' compensation is based on the following factors: Based on the amount of client assets they service and the revenue the firm earns from the person's services or recommendations.
+The financial professionals servicing your account(s) are paid a salary, based on the revenue the firm earns from services provided.

 Do you or your financial professionals have legal or disciplinary history?

 No, our firm and our financial professionals currently do not have any legal or disciplinary history to disclose.
 Visit Investor.gov/CRS for a free and simple research tool.